 D. SST Combined with Unprogrammed and Other Programmed Inspections.

-If an SST inspection is combined with an unprogrammed (e.g., complaint) inspection and a programmed inspection, such as an NEP or LEP, Item 24 of the OSHA-1 Form must be marked "unprogrammed."
+If an SST inspection is combined with an unprogrammed (e.g., complaint, catastrophe, or fatality) inspection and a programmed inspection, such as an NEP or LEP, Item 24 of the OSHA-1 Form must be marked "unprogrammed."